google/earthenterprise/docs/geedocs/docsrc/answer/googleEarthEnterpriseClient/whatisEC.rst

    .. container:: content

-      Open Google Earth Enterprise (OpenGEE) lets organizations build and host private globes created from their own geospatial data.
+      Open Google Earth Enterprise (Open GEE) lets organizations build and host private globes created from their own geospatial data.
-      Government agencies and businesses can run OpenGEE in their own data centers, keeping their sensitive data behind the firewall with access restricted to authorized employees.
+      Government agencies and businesses can run Open GEE in their own data centers, keeping their sensitive data behind the firewall with access restricted to authorized employees.